YaminiKandi/JavaScript/16 Arrays.md

 console.log(array1.fill(6));			// Array [6, 6, 6, 6]
 ```

+### 7. `filter()`:
+* The filter() method creates a shallow copy of a portion of a given array, filtered down to just the elements from the given array that pass the test implemented by the provided function.

 **Parameters**:
-1. value: Value to fill the array with
-2. start: Start index (inclusive), default 0
-3. end: End index (exclusive), default arr.length

-Return: The modified array, filled with value

-#### 7. filter():
-* The `filter()` method creates a shallow copy of a portion of a given array, filtered down to just the elements from the given array that pass the test implemented by the provided function.
+1. callbackFn: A function to test for each element, takes 3 arguments: element, index(optional), array(optional)
+2. thisArg(optional)

+**Return**: A new array with the elements that pass the test.
+If no elements pass the test, an empty array will be returned.

 ```js
 // Syntax